SiddhithaBhoopathy/azure-function-dotnet/README.md

 - `DD_LOGS_DIRECT_SUBMISSION_INTEGRATIONS=ILogger` — the tracer's automatic instrumentation ships
   `ILogger` logs straight to the Datadog logs intake over HTTPS (URL derived from `DD_SITE`).

-This is **config-only** — no NuGet log sink and no logging code in the app.
-Because the logs leave the process carrying the trace ID, Datadog links them to the compat-layer traces automatically.

 ## Repo layout